naomipost/Quizzler/README.md

 # Quizzler
 an app to learn vocabulary

-currently supports English, Spanish, and Portuguese
+translations available in English, Spanish, and Portuguese